klavins/ECEP520/week_5/README.md

 ```c++
 vector<string> v = { "embedded", "systems", "are", "cool" };
 ```
-involves the constructor for the `string` class, which takes a `char *` aw an argument.
-Thus, although it may look like this snippet makes an array of `char *` values, it actually builds a vector of strings.
+involves the constructor for the `string` class, which takes a `char *` as an argument.
+Thus, although it may look like this snippet makes an array of `char *` values, it actually builds a `vector` of strings.

-Vectors and Strings have many methods in common, since they are based on essentially the same code.
+Vectors and strings have many methods in common, since they are based on essentially the same code.
 You can test if they are empty, find their sizes, compare them, and get their individual elements.
 So for vectors, you can write:
 ```c++
 vector<int> v = { 1, 2, 3 };
 v.push_back(4);